collective/collective.developermanual/source/getstarted/debug_mode.rst

 .. admonition:: Description

-    Plone can be put in the debug mode where changes to CSS, Javascript and page templates take effect immediately.
-This page also contains tips related to updating files and reflecting changes on the production servers.
+    Plone can be put in the debug mode where one can diagnose start up failures and any changes to CSS, Javascript and page templates take effect immediately.

 .. contents:: :local: